langchain-ai/langsmith-cookbook/README.md

 - [OpenAI Fine-Tuning](./fine-tuning-examples/export-to-openai/fine-tuning-on-chat-runs.ipynb): list LLM runs and convert them to OpenAI's fine-tuning format efficiently.
 - [Lilac Dataset Curation](./fine-tuning-examples/lilac/lilac.ipynb): further curate your LangSmith datasets using Lilac to detect near-duplicates, check for PII, and more.

-## Optimization

-These examples show how to use langsmith to optimize and continuously improve your LLM system.

-- [Optimization](./testing-examples/movie-demo/optimization.ipynb) Configure online evaluators to add good examples to a dataset.
-Review, then use them as few-shot examples to boost performance.

 ## Exploratory Data Analysis